sarvadnyalad/Cryptanalysis-and-cryptography-of-classical-ciphers/README.md

-# 🔐 Interactive Cryptanalysis Tool for Classical Ciphers
+# 🔐 Interactive Cryptanalysis and cryptography Tool for Classical Ciphers

 A web-based interactive tool that helps users decrypt classical ciphers like Caesar, Vigenère, and Playfair.
 This educational tool combines manual analysis with semi-automated suggestions to aid in cryptanalysis, ideal for learners and researchers in classical cryptography.